funny-bytes/sequelize-simple-cache/README.md

 const cache = new SequelizeSimpleCache({...});
 // clear all
 cache.clear();
-// clear all entries of one specific model cache.clear('User');
+// clear all entries of specific models cache.clear('User', 'Page');
 // or do the same on any model
 Model.cacheClear();
 Model.cacheClearAll();